sohv/causality-in-llm/README.md

-# Can LLMs causally reason ?
+# Can LLMs causally learn ?